GrahamDo/MovieCollection/README.md

 1. Add some movies
 1. Enter text in the Title or Year textboxes, and select values in the Actor, Director, and Location dropdowns to filter your list of movies
 1. Double-click a movie to edit it

+## Next Steps

+For next steps, see the TODOs at the top of MainForm.cs